General Nuclear Medicine

 How is the procedure performed?

-It can take anywhere from several seconds to several days for the radiotracer to travel through your body and accumulate in the organ or area being studied.
-As a result, imaging may be done immediately, a few hours later, or even several days after you have received the radioactive material.
+It can take anywhere from several seconds to several days for the radiotracer to travel through your body and accumulate in area under study.
+As a result, imaging may be done immediately, a few hours later, or even several days after you receive the radioactive material.

 If a probe is used, this small hand-held device will be passed over the area of the body being studied to measure levels of radioactivity.
 Other nuclear medicine tests measure radioactivity levels in blood, urine or breath.

 The length of time for nuclear medicine procedures varies greatly, depending on the type of exam.
 Actual scanning time for nuclear imaging exams can take from 20 minutes to several hours and may be conducted over several days.

 Young children may require gentle wrapping or sedation to help them hold still.
 If your doctor feels sedation is needed for your child, you will receive specific instructions regarding when and if you can feed your child on the day of the exam.
 A physician or nurse who specializes in pediatric anesthesia will be available during the exam to ensure your child's safety while under the effects of sedation.
 When scheduling the exam for a young child, ask if a child life specialist is available.
 A child life specialist is trained to make your child comfortable and less anxious without sedation and will help your child to remain still during the examination.